 And then there’s the cafe where you can drink your own face as latte art.

 I feel like a bad expat/traveler when I admit that I haven’t ventured into even a small fraction of these themed cafes.
 What can I say?
 The idea of cat, dog, sheep, racoon, or meerkat fur in my caffeinated beverage doesn’t thrill me all that much.
 And it was difficult enough to get me into a wedding dress that one time, so trying on a series of frilly cupcake style ones over coffee isn’t really my idea of FUN.

 The poop cafe?
 Ok, I admit I’ve been to that one, but I did not, I repeat, DID NOT eat a poop shaped scone.

-But when vlogger friend Arielle invited me to check out Peach Gray, a new watercolour cafe, close to home, AND I had a night off from baby duty, I jumped at the chance to up my expat cred, despite having absolutely zero artistic ability.
+When vlogger friend Arielle invited me to check out Peach Gray Cafe, a new watercolour cafe, close to home, AND I had a night off from baby duty, I jumped at the chance to up my expat cred, despite having absolutely zero artistic ability.

 A palette of watercolour paints and wet pens are served up with every drink order, and you can get all meditative while creating a masterpiece, since it takes 20 minutes to get a few orders of miniature pancakes.
 (They only have a few small burners in the place).
 You can ask for more paper at any time and sip on a pretty drink of your choice while you wait.